stoilpe1/test-poc/README.md

 # Test Proof of Concept project

-### Framework built on Selenium Java, TestNG, Maven
+### Framework built on Selenium-Java, TestNG, Maven

 ## Prerequisites:

-1. Install Java and configure it
+1. Java should be installed and configured
-2. Install Maven and configure it
+2. Maven should be installed and configured
+3. Chrome and Firefox browsers should be installed

 ## Installation: